 That's right, Sean.

-And I'll I'll just tell you what I see is so many people come to Arizona from California, Illinois, some of these high-tax states, and they forget after a while why they're in Arizona.
+And I'll just tell you, what I see is so many people come to Arizona from California, Illinois, some of these high-tech states, and they forget after a while why they're in Arizona.

-They they came to Arizona for the better climate you know, not just the climate, but the tax environment, the the business environment.
+You know, not just the climate, but the tax environment, the business environment.

 Well, that happens pretty quickly.

-Uh Congressman Mark Green, do you think I mean you see there seems to be a movement here?
+Congressman Mark Green, do you think, I mean, there seems to be a movement here.

 It seems to be gaining traction.

-There's always this, you know, ebb and float of political cycles.
+There's always this ebb and flow to political cycles.

-You know, we have a disastrous eight years of the economy under Obama, thirteen million more Americans on food stamps, eight million more in poverty, uh, the lowest labor participation rate since the 70s, lowest home ownership rate in fifty-one years, takes on more debt than all 43 presidents before him combined.
+We have a disastrous eight years of the economy under Obama, 13 million more Americans on food stamps, 8 million more in poverty, the lowest labor participation rate since the 70s, lowest home ownership rate in 51 years, takes on more debt than all 43 presidents before him combined.

 Yeah, Sean, they're all about the government being the answer to everything.